Maximum number of zeroes of polynomials on weighted projective spaces over a finite field: Introduction

 \begin{thm} Assume that $w_0=1$.
 Then

 \end{thm}

-Note that, if $w_1\mid d$, then $ \Floorfrac{d-1}{w_1}=\frac{d}{w_1}-1. $ Thus, Theorem \ref{t:theorem_conjecture_intro} refines Conjecture \ref{sudhir conjecture} by removing the divisibility conditions on the degree $d$.
-Note that assuming $\lcm(w')\mid d$ avoids many degenerate cases.
+If $w_1$ divides $d$, then $ \Floorfrac{d-1}{w_1}=\frac{d}{w_1}-1. $ Thus, Theorem \ref{t:theorem_conjecture_intro} refines Conjecture \ref{sudhir conjecture} by removing the divisibility conditions on the degree $d$.
+Note that assuming that $\lcm(w')$ divides $d$ avoids many degenerate cases.
 One can easily check that if $w_i \nmid d$ for some $0\leq i \leq m$, then no monomial of the form $x_i^\alpha$ can have weighted degree $d$.
 This implies that the point $(0:\dots:0:1:0:\dots:0)$, with a single 1 in position $i$, is a common zero of all the homogeneous polynomials in $\fq[x_0,\dots,x_m]^w_d$.
 However, our argument does not require this condition and we are thus able to obtain a more general result.